Ipoh–Lumut Highway: History

 The Ipoh–Lumut Highway project is a revival of the Ipoh–Lumut Expressway project which was scrapped due to the effects of the 1997 Asian financial crisis.
 Initially, the Ipoh–Lumut Expressway was supposed to be built as completely new controlled-access expressway route with the tentative route number of E19, with its construction job being privatised and awarded to SILEX Sdn.
 Bhd. (consisting Teras Cemara Sdn.
 Bhd. (subsidiary of MRCB) and Perak Corporation Berhad as its main shareholders) as its concessionaire.
 The concession contract was announced on 20 June 1998; however, the project was later scrapped.

-The Ipoh–Lumut Expressway project was later revived as an upgrade of the existing Ipoh–Lumut Road FT5, consisting a new 22.7-km super two highway route from Seputeh to Jelapang that bypasses the old Jalan Lahat FT5, and an upgrade of the 48-km section from Siputeh to Sitiawan to a 4-lane divided highway with partial access control.
+The Ipoh–Lumut Expressway project was later revived as an upgrade of the existing Ipoh–Lumut Road FT5, consisting a new 22.7 km super two highway route from Seputeh to Jelapang that bypasses the old Jalan Lahat FT5, and an upgrade of the 48-km section from Siputeh to Sitiawan to a 4-lane divided highway with partial access control.
 Construction began on 1 June 2004 and was completed on 28 February 2008.
 Once completed, the old Jalan Lahat FT5 was degazetted as a Federal Road and was downgraded to a municipal road without any route number.

 There is only one grade-separated interchange at Seputeh and 34 signalised intersections along the entire highway, making the entire end-to-end trip to take about 90 minutes.
 In 2012, the state government of Perak had urged the federal government to upgrade the super two section to a full divided highway to improve traffic flow and travelling time.

+In 2024, the member of the Perak State Executive Council for Infrastructure, Energy, Water and Public Transport Mohammad Nizar Jamaluddin said the Malaysian Public Works Department (JKR) is starting to reduce the number of the traffic lights from 32 to 12, by four phases by 2024, made the traveling time between Ipoh and Lumut reduced from 1 hour to around 40 minutes.